-Uncle: Shut up.
-I once asked Oscar how he felt about losing custody of his dog.
+I once asked an acquaintance – let’s call him ‘Oscar’ – how he felt about losing custody of his dog.
 He shrugged and replied, ‘These things happen.’

-Uncle: Well done!
-I persisted with him: ‘Do you miss your dog?’
+I could have pointed out that he had given me an opinion, not a feeling.
+But I didn’t.
+Instead, I persisted.
+‘Do you miss your dog?’
 I asked, ‘Do you feel like you are a victim of injustice?’
 He replied, ‘It doesn’t worry me.
 Mary can look after Bosley better than I can.’

-Uncle: Talking with Oscar can be like talking to a zombie.
-He seems to lack the ability to express what he is feeling.
-He uses expressions such as ‘I don’t know’ or ‘It doesn’t worry me’, or he provides an opinion instead of a feeling.
-By being unable, or unwilling, to articulate his emotions he deadens himself.
+Talking with Oscar can be like talking to a zombie.
+It’s not just Oscar: many people lack the ability to express what they are feeling.
+They use expressions such as ‘I don’t know’ or ‘It doesn’t worry me’, or they provide an opinion instead of a feeling.
+However, when we regularly fail to articulate our emotions we can deaden ourselves.

 ‘The trouble is, we cannot selectively numb one emotion.
 We cannot say, here’s the bad stuff, here is shame, disappointment, fear – I don’t want to feel these.
 You can’t numb them without numbing other emotions, like joy, gratitude, happiness.’

-(Brené Brown, TED talk, The Power of Vulnerability.)
+Brené Brown in her TED talk, The Power of Vulnerability.

-Uncle: And, his inability to express his feelings prevents him from fully connecting with others, and from making friends.
-Worse, my fear is that when he does start feeling all those emotions he won’t know how to handle them.
-He might do something he’ll regret.
+If we lack the ability to express our feelings we will have trouble fully connecting with others, and from making friends.
+Worse, if we do start to feel our emotions, we won’t know how to handle them.
+We might do something we’ll regret.

-Uncle: Then say so.
-Try, ‘I’d rather not discuss how I feel’ or ‘I’d rather not talk about it.’
+If you don’t want to explain how you feel, fine.
+But make it a choice to refrain, don’t make it your default position.
+If you don’t want to reveal what you are feeling, try something like, ‘I’d rather not discuss how I feel’ or ‘I’d rather not talk about it.’
 Be direct.
-To make sure you’re not being lazy, figure out for yourself the emotions you are feeling.
+And, to make sure you’re not being lazy, figure out for yourself what you are feeling.

-Uncle: The more adept we are at recognising what we are feeling, the more adept we become in dealing with those emotions.
-Then our confidence in ourselves grows and we feel safer, not because we are protecting ourselves, but because we have lost the need to protect ourselves.
+The more adept we are at recognising what we are feeling, the more adept we become in dealing with those emotions.
+Then our confidence in ourselves grows and we feel safer, not because we are protecting ourselves, but because we have lost the need to.

-Uncle: The next time you are tempted to say ‘I don’t feel anything in particular’, or ‘I don’t care’, or ‘I feel nothing’, search yourself for an emotion.
+In short, the next time you are tempted to say ‘I don’t feel anything in particular’, or ‘I don’t care’, or ‘I feel nothing’, search yourself for an emotion.
 Any emotion.
-Even if it’s just an atom of an emotion, say it.
+Even if it’s just an atom of an emotion.
+And say it.